 But there’s lots to consider when making the decision to have a rhinoplasty that can lead to delays in potential patients booking a no-obligation consultation.
 This can cause a continued sense of unhappiness about a patient’s appearance – sometimes for months – often for years.

 One of the biggest stumbling blocks is rhinoplasty cost.
 As well as the surgery itself, patients should be prepared to pay for extra fees including anaesthesia and hospital charges.
-As a guide, Adam Kolker, a board-certified surgeon in New York, estimates in The Complete Guide to Rhinoplasty that the total cost of a rhinoplasty ranges from about $6,000 to $15,000.
+Typically, the average total cost of a rhinoplasty procedure ranges from about $12,000 to $18,000.

 But the ASPS statistics lead us to believe that rhinoplasty isn’t just for the rich and famous.
 It’s reported that demand for cosmetic surgery continues to rise even against a backdrop of economic recession and research from the Foundation for Economic Education claims that procedures are getting cheaper.
 This means that having a nose job is becoming more affordable for average income earners.

 So, if you’re someone who would like a nose job, how can you pay for it?
 Getting the funds together is a matter of personal choice and depends on your circumstances, but if you plan well and budget sensibly, there are several ways to bring a rhinoplasty within your financial reach.